SheenaShahangian/CS601_HW1_Shahangian/README.md

 ### Paragraphs

+I have included at least 2 paragraphs of text on the home page, as well as paragraphs of text on all other pages of the website.

 ### External Hyperlinks

-The footer contains an external hyperlink to my business's website.
-The biography page contains 8 external hyperlinks, excluding the one of the footer.
+The footer contains an external hyperlink to my business's website (this is an external website).
+The biography page contains 8 external hyperlinks, excluding the one in the footer.
 These all go to home pages of websites that have published my work.

+The shop page also contains 8 external hyperlinks, excluding the one in the footer.
+These links (I have actually made the entire article element linked) go to my gallery system, which is hosted elsewhere.

 ### Table